 Following graduation she worked at Children’s Hospital, New Orleans and then the Hand Center of Louisiana, which is a large regional hand center.
 She then went on to work in the Boston area at a large multidisciplinary orthopedic practice as a lead therapist in an outpatient hospital setting and as an adjunct faculty member at MGH Institute of Health Professionals Occupational Therapy Program.

-Dr. Khan-Farooqi is on the board of the American Society of Hand Therapists (ASHT) as the Practice Division Director, which oversees three working committees (Advocacy, Practice Management, and Federal and State Regulations).
-She has volunteered with ASHT since 2013 and has served in many leadership positions including Vice Practice Division Director and Advocacy Committee Chair.
-Dr. Khan-Farooqi also recently became a board member of Austin’s Rebuilding Together.
-She is a certified hand therapist and a certified upper extremity lymphedema therapist.
+Dr. Khan-Farooqi has served on the board of the American Society of Hand Therapists (ASHT) as the Practice Division Director, which oversees three working committees (Advocacy, Practice Management, and Federal and State Regulations).
+She volunteered with ASHT from 2013-2019 and has served in many leadership positions including Vice Practice Division Director and Advocacy Committee Chair.

 She joined the University of St. Augustine as a full-time core faculty member in fall 2015.
-Dr. Khan-Farooqi currently is a lead instructor for Anatomy Applied to Occupation, Clinical Applications to Adulthood, and OT Methods II: Orthotics, Prosthetics, and Modalities.
+Dr. Khan-Farooqi currently is an instructor in the Anatomy Applied to Occupation, Clinical Applications to Adulthood, and OT Methods II: Orthotics, Prosthetics, and Modalities courses.